 Joy Then, Now, and Beyond

-Bruce Larson is a Presbyterian minister and he tells this great story about a conference where he was speaking.
-The topic of the conference was the Fruit of the Spirit, and he was supposed to speak on the fruit of joy.
-According to Bruce, the Presbyterians are not known for displays or outbursts of joy, and so he got this great idea.
-He went out and purchased red helium balloons, one for every person at the conference, and handed them out before he spoke.
-He told the crowd that he knew it was very unlikely that he would get an amen or hallelujah, but if at anytime during the service they wanted to express joy, instead of making a spectacle of themselves they just needed to merely let go of their balloon.
-In his mind he though how wonderful would it be to see these balloons ascend into the air one by one… but that’s not what happened.
+Bruce Larson tells this great story about a time when he was asked to speak about joy at a conference for Presbyterian ministers.
+According to Mr. Larson, the Presbyterians are not known for displays or outbursts of joy, and so he got this great idea.
+He went out and purchased about 200 red helium balloons.
+His plan was to give one to every person before he spoke.
+In his introduction, he mentioned that he knew it was very unlikely that he would get an amen or hallelujah, but if at anytime during the service they wanted to express joy, instead of making a spectacle of themselves they just needed to merely let go of their balloon.
+In his mind he though about how neat it would be throughout his speech to watch the balloons ascend into the air one by one.
+But that’s not what happened.
 At the end of the service only one balloon had been released, and it wasn’t because someone felt joy, it was because their phone rang and they let the balloon go to answer it.

-Have you ever worshipped in those churches?
-I have been a member of churches that were filled with the Eeyores of the faith; brothers and sisters who were absorbed with the fact that following Christ involves persevering in faith through struggle, and hardship, and trials.
-But they’ve missed the part about joy in journey.
+Have you ever known a sour Christian?
+I have, and I can even admit that I have been one.
+It seems to me that some christians pride themselves on being the Eeyores of the faith; bitter brothers and sour sisters who are absorbed with the fact that following Christ involves persevering in faith through struggle, and hardship, and trials.

 Happiness and joy are two totally different ideas because they each spring from a different source.
 Happiness comes from the world around me.
-Joy comes from the Spirit of the God.
+Joy comes from the Spirit of the God living in me.
 Happiness is dependent on what is happening to me.
 If people treat me well, if things are going great in my life, then I’m happy.
 If my circumstances aren’t favorable, then I’m unhappy.

 Joy Now - The Lord has done great things for us, and we are very glad.
 3

 This song starts with the story of the Jews returning from Babylon.
-And while that was a time of great joy, we know that this world is filled with struggles and trials.
-For the captives returning home their joy was mixed with the hard tasks of trying to get reestablished, rebuild the temple, and reconstruct a lost society.
+While that was a time of great joy, there was also the reality of trying to get reestablished, rebuild the temple, and reconstruct a lost society.
 The books of Ezra, Nehemiah, Haggai, and Zechariah tell how difficult those years were.
 While there was joy in their days, it was mixed with hardships.

 The Bible is honest with the fact that there will be times of struggle in our lives.
 Job 14:1 says, Man who is born of a woman is few of days and full of trouble.
 So it’s safe to say if your mom was a woman you will have some struggles in this life but you cannot allow those struggles to cloud out your joy.

-I find it helpful to remember that we can have joy because we were created in the image of God who is joyful.
-I love the fact that the God of the Universe has a smile on His face.
-When I first discovered Zephaniah 3:17 I had to read it several times because it was such a new thought for me.
-Listen to how God feels about you: The LORD your God is with you, he is mighty to save.
+We can have joy because we were created in the image of God who is joyful.
+God thinks about you and it brings a smile to His face.
+Don’t believe me? listen to Zephaniah 3:17: The LORD your God is with you, he is mighty to save.
 He will take great delight in you, he will quiet you with his love, he will rejoice over you with singing.
 [Read again]

 Joy In The Future - LORD, return our prisoners again, as you bring streams to the desert.Those who cry as they plant crops will sing at harvest time.
 Those who cry as they carry out the seeds will return singing and carrying bundles of grain. - 4-6